-While book learning and museums will give you some of this information, a better way to learn is to visit a place of historic significance.
-This is actually more fun and you can often make a very beautiful day out of it with amazing views.
+While book learning and museums will give you some of this information, a better way to learn is to visit a place of historical significance.
+This is actually more fun, and you can often make a gorgeous day out of it with amazing views.

 One of these places to see in England is Dover Castle.
-It is known as the door and key to England and is located in the south of the UK close to the French border.
-Set on a hill it offers you fantastic views and the castle is a must-see place in England.
+It is known as the door and key to England and is located in the south of the UK, close to the French border.
+Set on a hill, it offers you fantastic views, and a castle is a must-see place in England.
 You can even see the interior where there are the living rooms of former kings and queens.
-It all looks pretty unrealistic and fake but it’s still an amazing way to learn about England’s history.
+It all looks pretty unrealistic and fake, but it’s still an amazing way to learn about England’s history.

-While the most scenic way to arrive to Dover is via ferry from Calais, you can also do a day trip from London or spend there a weekend..
+While the most scenic way to arrive at Dover is via ferry from Calais, you can also do a day trip from London or spend a weekend there.

 By Christina from Travel for Wildlife

-Craggy peaks, rolling hills, ancient trails, deep glacial lakes, and picturesque villages are the soul of the Lake District.
+Craggy peaks, rolling hills, ancient trails, deep glacial lakes, and picturesque villages are the Lake District’s soul.

 The Lake District was established as a national park in 1951 and designated a UNESCO World Heritage Site in 2017.
-It is the second largest and most visited national park in the UK and therefore, of course, one of the most popular holiday destinations in England.
+It is the second-largest and most visited national park in the UK and, therefore, one of the most popular holiday destinations in England.

 Being one of the most beautiful places to visit in England, the Lake District is the perfect destination for a romantic break, an active weekend, or a family trip.
-At less than two hours from the cosmopolitan city of Manchester, it’s also perfect for a day trip.
+It’s also perfect for a day trip less than two hours from the cosmopolitan city of Manchester.
 A packed day in the Lake District could include a stroll in the picturesque village of Windermere, a boat trip around Lake Windermere, and a visit to Beatrix Potter’s Hill Top house.

-It’s well known of course, that the Lake District is also one of the best holiday destinations in England for outdoor activities, for example, sailing on Lake Windermere, kayaking, rock climbing, and mountain biking.
+Of course, it’s well known that the Lake District is also one of the best holiday destinations in England for outdoor activities.
+You can go sailing on Lake Windermere, kayaking, rock climbing, and mountain biking.

 For an indulgent Lake District break, stay lakeside at the Storrs Hall, where you can enjoy a night of stargazing from the grounds.
 With two designated Dark Sky Discovery Sites, the Lake District is perfect for stargazing holidays.
 Bring your star map and marvel at the Milky Way.
 Get your wish ready for when you spot a shooting star!”